AlfredoLlaquet/Alfredo_Llaquet-Alsina_Crumbs/index.md

 *Crumb 2168*: **Fixing My Brain**: To fix my brain I should break it into many small pieces and put them together forming a different configuration.
 I won’t try it.
 It doesn’t sound safe.

 *Crumb 2169*: **My Competitors**: The crumbs aspire to be the largest collection of literary pieces written by a single author in history.
-My only real competitor is Japanese poet Masaoka Shiki (1867-1902), who wrote around 25,000 haiku.
-There’s also the Qianlong Emperor of China (1711-1799) who wrote some of the 41,800 poems collected under his name, maybe around 10,000, but I mention him mainly to note that he’s not in the race.
-There’s only Mr. Masaoka and me.
-If I live past 70, I have a chance at beating him.
+My only real competitor is Japanese poet Takahama Kyoshi (1874-1959), who wrote more than 30,000 haiku.
+There’s also the Qianlong Emperor of China (1711-1799), who wrote some of the 41,800 poems collected under his name, maybe around 10,000, but I mention him mainly to note that he’s not in the race.
+There’s only Mr. Takahama and me.
+If I live to 75, I have a chance at beating him.

 *Crumb 2170*: **Love Pirates**: Love pirates grow between rosebushes.
 They are flying translucent beings that prey on young lovers and feed off broken hearts.